mushroom-farming-header.jpg

 A lot of mushrooms that are used in catering are actually preserved mushrooms that look and taste just like fresh mushrooms.
 In the past, canned mushrooms were really big, but we realised the new generation is not a fan of this product.
 So, we had to think of ways in which preserved mushrooms could be introduced in a more appealing and innovative format.

-Then with this kind of processing, does it affect the mushroom’s flavour or nutrition?
+Does this kind of processing affect the mushroom’s flavour or nutrition?

-Sometimes, preserved mushrooms can be more fresh than unprocessed mushrooms you find in the market.
-This is because we process the mushrooms within 24 hours of being harvested, whereas unprocessed mushrooms that you buy in the market could be well over two weeks old!
+Sometimes, preserved mushrooms can be fresher than unprocessed mushrooms in the market.
+This is because we process the mushrooms within 24 hours of being harvested, whereas unprocessed mushrooms you buy in the market could be well over two weeks old!

 Related articles